desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 **Note to the RFC Editor**: please remove this entire section before publication.

+* Knot DNS supports manual creation of CDS/CDNSKEY records on non-apex names.

 * PowerDNS supports manual creation of CDS/CDNSKEY records on non-apex names.

-* TODO Proof of concept
+* Proof of concept is in progress (as of 2021-06-30)

 # Security Considerations